michaelrsweet/htmldoc/README.md

   many requests to add support for PDF forms over the years, I have not found a satisfactory way to do so.

-- Tables: HTMLDOC supports HTML 3.2 tables, which means no support for TBODY, THEAD, or TFOOT.
-I have looked at supporting THEAD and TBODY...
+- Tables: HTMLDOC supports HTML 3.2 tables with basic support for TBODY and THEAD.

 - Unicode: While HTMLDOC does support UTF-8 for "Western" languages, there is absolutely no support for languages that require dynamic rewriting or